tnebooks/12th-zoology/content.en/zoology/immunology/_index.md

 diseases in human beings.
 In this chapter, we shall discuss how our body protects us from these infections by the effective mechanism of the immune system.

-**8.1 Basic concepts of immunology Immunology** is the study of immune
+## Basic concepts of immunology

-system.
+Immunology is the study of immune system.
 This system protects an indvidual from various infective agents.
 It refers to all the mechanisms used by the body for protection from environmental agents that are foreign to the body.

 When the immune system does not function efficiently in an individual, it leads to infection causing disease.
 The overall ability of body to fight against the disease causing pathogen is called **immunity**.
 It is also called disease resistance and the lack of immunity is known as susceptibility.
 Immunity is highly specific.